jingweizhanghuai/Morn_doc/docs/json.rst

 .. tip::
    If you want to traverse all the child nodes, Read layer-by-layer is faster than reading cross layers.

-Several flexible forms for reading from arrays are provided:
+Several flexible forms for reading from arrays are provided as:

 .. code:: c